textX/Arpeggio/README.rst

 as access to the raw parse tree in order to support syntax highlighting and other nice features of today's IDEs.

-For more information on PEG and pacrat parsers see:
+For more information on PEG and packrat parsers see:
  * http://pdos.csail.mit.edu/~baford/packrat/
  * http://pdos.csail.mit.edu/~baford/packrat/thesis/
  * http://en.wikipedia.org/wiki/Parsing_expression_grammar